quii/learn-go-with-tests/math.md

 }
 ```

-We could make adjustments to this if we needed to but it's definitely good
+We could make adjustments to this if we needed to (like changing the name of the
-enough to start us off.
+struct to `SVG`) but it's definitely good enough to start us off.

 ```go
 func TestSVGWriterAtMidnight(t *testing.T) {